Qlik Cloud Analytics

 - Jason Ferriggi*

-Qlik offers intelligent, fully data-driven alerting that is independent of any particular visualizations, delivered through email and mobile push notifications.
-And with application automation, you can orchestrate events and actions in all kinds of downstream systems and workflows.
+Qlik offers intelligent, fully data-driven alerting that is independent of any particular visualizations — delivered through email and mobile push notifications.
+With application automation, you can easily orchestrate worry-free events and actions in all kinds of downstream systems and workflows.

 Power BI

-Power BI does support basic alerting in the standard offering, but limits you to a subscription based on a single KPI.
+Power BI does support basic alerting in its standard offering but limits you to a subscription based on a single KPI.
 To match Qlik’s capabilities, you’ll need to buy Power Automate, a separate product that is not simple for business users to configure.

 “We believe the combination of self-alerting and mobility is responsible for the continual growth in our user base.”